WestGrid/ubcSummerSchool2018/1-program.md

 In any case, I’ll wait to hear from you.
 Then we can discuss both topics 1) Providing software access, 2) training specifics

 ## Other possible topics

 - something on DH on CC hardware
   - tap Even Thornberry, the new GIS librarian at UBC
-- genomics on CC hardware
-  - GenAP portal? (better fit for CC audience?)
-  - GSC?
-  - using Galaxy on Cedar?
 - HPC Python on CC hardware
 - Jupyter notebooks (on CC instances) and scientific computing in Python
 - Julia language